Permanent roof anchor embedded into a concrete wall, meant to provide fall protection solutions

 Image

-How does a roof anchorage system work?
+How does a roof anchor system work?

 In window cleaning, a minimum of two anchors will be used for each worker.
-One anchor will support the worker directly tied back to their harness.
+One anchor will support the worker, who is directly tied back to their harness.
 More anchors will be used to support their suspended equipment, whether it be a Bosan’s chair, powered platform, or other suspended equipment.
-An anchor may also be part of a horizontal lifeline system in which cable is passed through anchors and connected at end anchor points.
-In this scenario, the worker is attached to the cable instead of the anchor.

 Window Washing Anchors vs. Window Washing Davits: Which Is Right for Your Building?